 2. Irreparable Harm to the Natural Beauty of the World

-If we strip valuable marine organisms from the planet, they will not be available to take care of the coral reefs.
-Then, when these reefs get damaged, they are nearly impossible to fix.
-Coral reefs are essential to the life of the ocean, and our overfishing is contributing to lasting damage.
+If we strip valuable marine organisms from the planet, they will not be available to care for coral reefs.
+When these reefs are damaged, they are nearly impossible to fix.
+Coral reefs are essential to the ocean’s life, and our overfishing contributes to lasting damage.

 See Related: Best Environmental Justice Books